 ‘Where to go?’
-Palestinians say nowhere safe as Israel renews Gaza bombing
+Palestinians say nowhere safe as Israel resumes Gaza bombing

 Israel has been dropping leaflets into parts of southern Gaza, warning civilians to evacuate southwards towards Rafah, on the border with Egypt.
 The leaflets dropped in Khan Younis said the city is now a “dangerous battle zone”.

 Until the truce that started on November 24, Israel’s response to the Hamas attack on October 7 was largely concentrated on northern Gaza.
-Many residents fled to the south, taking shelter in areas including Khan Younis.
+Thousands of residents fled to the south, taking shelter in areas including Khan Younis.
+But with an estimated 1.7 million people displaced, Palestinians face an untenable situation with no route to return north and attacks across the enclave.

 “Right now, sounds of Israeli explosions can be heard in the south, an area that the Israeli authorities had recommended as safe for civilians to flee,” Abu Azzoum said.